code-mentoring/code-mentoring.github.io/faq.markdown

 <details>
   <summary>What's our Slack channel for asking questions and getting help?</summary>

-  * We use the #jitsi channel in the code-mentoring slack workspace.
+  * We use the _#jitsi-project_ channel in the code-mentoring slack workspace.
     * Join a Meetup to get an invite to our Slack workspace.
 </details>